neilotoole/jsoncolor/README.md

 package, which itself is a fork of the [`segment.io/encoding`](https://github.com/segmentio/encoding) JSON encoding package.

-Note that the original `jsoncolor` codebase was forked from Segment's package at `v0.1.14`, so this codebase is quite of out sync by now.
+Note that the original `jsoncolor` codebase was forked from Segment's codebase at `v0.1.14`, so the codebases are quite of out sync by now.

 ### Notes

-- Given the popularity of the [`fatih/color`](https://github.com/fatih/color) pkg, there is a helper pkg (`jsoncolor/helper/fatihcolor`) to build `jsoncolor` specs from `fatih/color`.
 - The `.golangci.yml` linter settings have been fiddled with to hush linting issues inherited from the `segmentio` codebase at the time of forking.
 Thus, the linter report may not be of great use.
   In an ideal world, the `jsoncolor` functionality would be ported to a more recent (and better-linted)